amdev9/dapp-browser/docs/README.md

 ![alt text](./diagrams/eventsMechanizm.png?raw=true "Events mechanizm")

 Resolve CHANNEL_ID for dapp renderer process to get data from **main process component** (ex.
-LocalStorage, BitShares, etc.).
-Each component will have a channel through which data will be sent:
+LocalStorage, BitShares, etc.):

 ![alt text](./diagrams/channelIdResolve.png?raw=true "Resolve channelId")

+Each component will have a channel through which data will be sent.
+We use separate channels for security reasons.
+Before dapp process starts we check component access permissions in manifest file, create and pass channelIds to preload script.
+By this we add security layer on renderer side.

 #### Links
 > https://www.i2b2.org/software/projects/datarepo/CRC_Architecture_10.pdf